aayush-kushwaha/Fake_News_Detection/README.md

 - Educational and evaluation use only
 - No commercial use without explicit permission from the project author(s)
 - Attribution required when referencing project code, reports, or results

-Unless your instructor provides a different template, treat this work as "All Rights Reserved" outside course-related usage.